noaione/yuusha-shoukan-ln/sources/v03/chapter1.md

 [......]

 [Eh?
 Dragon?
 I see...
-So there's also that way of travelling around here huh.]
+So there's also that way of traveling around here huh.]

-It seems that the Elven Forest is reasonably far away from the royal capital and it would take too much time to travel by carriage, so it seems that one would usually ride a flying dragon when travelling in such distances.
+It seems that the Elven Forest is reasonably far away from the royal capital and it would take too much time to travel by carriage, so it seems that one would usually ride a flying dragon when traveling in such distances.
 I didn't know this, but it seems that using flying dragons seem to be the mainstream method of transportation to get around and carry supplies, and there are even some merchants who specialize in it.
 In short, these flying dragons are like the